ricardoquesada/bluepad32/docs/pair_ds3.md

 And select `Component config` -> `Bluepad32` -> `Enable GAP Security` (must be disabled)

-And then you have to re-compile the firmware (see here for firmware compilation instructions).
+And then you have to re-compile the firmware (see here for [firmware compilation instructions]).

+[firmware compilation instructions]: firmware_setup.md

 ## Manual pair